lifeng9472/IBCCF/README.md

 ------
 After successfully completing basic installation, you'll be ready to run the demo.

 To run the demo, just run the 'demo.m' in the root folder.
+The code has been tested with Matlab 2017a on Windows 10.